frellwan/ML/Statistical Learning/README.md

 ## Coding 3 - Local Regression
 This coding explores the application of Loess (Local Regression) for non-parametric smoothing and prediction.
 The primary functions include lo.lev to compute the diagonal entries of the smoother matrix, onestep_CV to fit a Loess model and calculate Leave-One-Out Cross-Validation (LOO-CV) and Generalized Cross-Validation (GCV) errors, and myCV to evaluate these metrics over a range of span values.
 The script tests these functions on data loaded from a CSV file, identifying the optimal span that minimizes RSS for both GCV and LOO-CV, and plots the fitted curve using the optimal span.

+## Coding 4 - Expectation Maximization
+This coding demonstrates the implementation of the Expectation Maximization (EM) algorithm for estimating parameters of a Gaussian Mixture Model (GMM).
+It starts with loading necessary packages and introduces the EM algorithm's theory, which iteratively improves parameter estimates for mixtures of Gaussian distributions.
+The code includes functions for the E-step (computing posterior probabilities) and M-step (updating parameters) and an myEM function to iteratively apply these steps.
+The algorithm is tested using the faithful dataset, with initial parameters derived from the mclust package for comparison.